 - Simple and tasty - the perfect blend of crispy cool lettuce and ripe tomatoes with flavorful garlic cloves and tart green Spanish olives for a vibrant green salad that doesn't take a long time to make.

-- Main course or side - this delicious 1905 salad recipe can be either a hearty main dish or one of the best side salads you've ever had to compliment grilled chicken or smoked pork.
+- Main course or side - this delicious 1905 salad recipe can be either a hearty main dish or one of the best side salads you've ever had to compliment grilled chicken, smoked turkey, or smoked pork.

 Ingredients you will need